VIKAS9793/KrishiSahayak_Gemma/web_demo/README.md

 ## 🤖 Model Information

-This demo uses the `google/gemma-3n-E2B-it` model with on-the-fly quantization via the BitsAndBytes library.
-This is distinct from the pre-quantized `.gguf` asset used by the final Android application.
+This demo uses the `gemma-3n-q4_k_m.gguf` model, which is a 4-bit quantized version of the `google/gemma-3n-E2B-it` model, optimized for efficient inference on consumer hardware.

 ## 📝 Notes
-- The web demo requires an internet connection to download the model weights on first run
+- These tools require an internet connection to download model weights on first run
 - For production deployment, consider using a GPU-accelerated server for better performance
 - All sensitive configurations should be managed through environment variables